Dolphiq/craft-plugin-redirect/README.md

 The plugin also registers and shows the last hit date and hit count per visited redirect.

+**Note**: This plugin may become a paid add-on when the Craft Plugin store becomes available.

 ## Requirements
 * Craft 3.0 (beta 18)+